-- Results from children and carers in each wave of data collection providing the most detailed view possible of the data currently available.
+- Results from children and carers in each wave of data collection providing the most detailed view possible of the data.

-- Results from children who have participated in all of the first three waves (W1,2,3) and the first four waves (W1,2,3,4) to allow changes over time to be observed.
+- Results from the first four waves of data collection (to allow changes over time to be observed).

 - Results presented by age, placement type, Aboriginal status, Culturally and linguistically diverse (CALD status and district.

-There are several documents to assist users interpret the data presented in each dashboard.
+There are several documents below to assist users interpret the data presented in each dashboard.
 These also include some key statistics about the children and caregivers in the study.
-Please refer to these documents for more information.

-The dashboards present the data in two ways:
+The dashboards present the data by wave and can be filtered by: